Som-Prajapati/Cake-shop-Management/README.md

 ## 📝 Project Description

 The **Cake Shop Management System** is a desktop-based Python application developed to assist cake shop owners in maintaining a structured and digital record of cake-related data.
 The system aims to replace inefficient manual methods of record-keeping with a user-friendly interface that allows smooth data entry, editing, and real-time access to inventory information.
 Through its well-structured design, the system reduces data inconsistency, minimizes human error, and enhances operational efficiency.
-It ...
+It features modules for cake management, customer tracking, order processing, and profit calculation making it a complete solution for small to medium-sized cake businesses.

 ## 🎯 Problem Statement